berrym/lusush/README.md

 ### What Works
 - All basic command separators and logical operators (&&, ||, ;)
 - Variable assignment and expansion with proper quote handling
-- Control structures with nested support (if/then/else, for, while, until, case)
+- **Multi-command control structures** - if/then/else, for, while with complete body support
 - Simple and complex pipeline processing
 - File redirection and basic I/O operations
 - **Complete POSIX parameter expansion** - All `${var...}` patterns implemented